vivianross06/HoloLens-Eye-Tracking/README.md

 3. Click through the prompts (for the most part, the default options are ok).
 Make sure that the build version is Release, and the architecture is ARM64.
 4. Click Build.
 After a few minutes, this should create a .appx file within your specified directory.

+### Deploy to the HoloLens

+1. Connect to the HoloLens 2 device portal via web browser.
+2. Navigate to Views -> Apps and select the Local Storage tab.
+3. Click Choose File and select the .appx file you generated in Visual Studio.
+4. Click Install.
+The application should now be installed on your HoloLens 2.